-In cases of inclement weather, ENC expects to make a cancellation decision between 2:00 and 3:00 p.m. for weeknight classes, and by 6:00 a.m. for Saturday morning classes.
+In cases of inclement weather, ENC expects to make a cancellation decision by 6:00 a.m. for morning classes and by 3:00 p.m. for evening classes.

 There are three channels through which you may obtain up-to-date information on inclement weather procedures: